 Materials and Services is the broad expense category that supports UWSWCD operations and program requirements.
-The proposed budget increases the amount available for materials and services.
-This is due to the financial assistance, grants, and sponsorships that were obligated in FY23 that will continue to be paid out in FY24.
+The proposed budget slightly lowers the amount available for materials and services.
+This is because the District will not need to purchase several high-priced items that were already purchased in prior years, as well as items that are purchased in intervals.
+One example is our Foundant grant management software which is purchased every two years.